 Basements are the same as crawlspaces except they have taller clearances and headroom.
 They also usually have a concrete floor and are sometimes completely finished for living.

 Basements are quite common in some areas of the country, especially where there are severe winters.
 Since foundation depths must extend below the frost zone anyway it is usually economical to continue excavating all the way to basement depth.

 Some building sites are not suitable for basements, for instance those built on solid rock or where there are high water tables.

-- Your crawlspace should ideally be clean, dry, well ventilated and sealed off from the interior of the home, and sealed/screened well enough from the exterior to prevent rodent entry.
+- Your crawlspace should ideally be clean, dry, well ventilated and sealed air-tight from the interior of the home, and sealed/screened well enough from the exterior to prevent rodent entry.

 - Have your crawlspace inspected and make corrections as needed to get it into shape.

 - Soils in the crawl space may be slightly damp but should not have standing water.

 - Proper downspouts, drainage systems and landscaping that is correctly installed will help prevent excessive amounts of water from entering your crawl space.

 - 1x per year: Inspect the perimeter of the foundation for cracks and photograph and note the location and size of any cracks for future comparisons.